ronanjQJ/v0-creator-notifications-board/README.md

 # Creator Notifications Board

 A CSV-fed dashboard that visualizes creator-facing emails and push notifications.
 Built with v0.dev.
+Built by a PM, for PMs.
+No engineering resources required.

 ## The Problem

 PMs and product teams need a single view of their notification landscape.
 Today it's scattered across Mailjet, Confluence, and tribal knowledge.
 Answering "What do we send?" or "Where are the gaps?" takes days instead of minutes.

+## Why I built this
+I was spending hours mapping what we send to creators.
+Realized no tool existed for this PM use case — so I built it.

 ## The Solution